Introduction

 Activate the Clipping Indicator.

-If the Clipping indicator won't toggle on, check to ensure that Headroom Management is enabled.
+If the Clipping indicator won't toggle on, first check to ensure that Headroom Management is enabled.
 Start by setting the Headroom adjustment to -3dB.
 If Headroom adjustment is left at 0dB the audio stream will not be modified

 Watch out for Clipping